 - As soon as the importing process finishes, you will see a "Done" message and your demo content.

 - Now you may edit or delete the content as you like.

-To attach a featured/post image, simply click on the "Upload" button in the Themify Custom Panel.
-The image will be automatically assigned as the post's Featured Image.
-The featured image is required if you want to display an image in the post, slider, and widgets.
+To attach a featured/post image, simply click on the "Upload" button in the Themify Custom Panel or choose an image using Browse Library.
+The featured image is required if you want to display an image in the post excerpt mode, slider, and widgets.
 Read more on Featured Image.

 5. Adding Pages